gebeyehu08/Objective_Data-analytics-python/bach/docs/source/bach/core-concepts.rst

     df = df.materialize(materialization='temp_table')

-Calling :ref:py:`DataFrame.materialize()` does not cause a direct call to the database, but rather changes the SQL that will be generated later on.
+Calling :py:meth:`DataFrame.materialize()` does not cause a direct call to the database, but rather changes the SQL that will be generated later on.
 That SQL will be split in parts: first the query to create a temporary table with the current state of the DataFrame, and then the SQL for the following operations.
 In some cases this can help the database a lot.